About Take Me To Europe Tours

 David Pearlman, B.A.
 (Classics) (Cincinnati.), M.A (Archaeology and Soil Science) (Minnesota)

-David Pearlman is an archaeologist with over four decades of field experience across Cyprus and the Mediterranean.
-Holding a B.A. in Classics from the University of Cincinnati (1980) and an M.A. in Archaeology and Soil Science from the University of Minnesota (1984), David has contributed to numerous significant archaeological discoveries on the island.
+David Pearlman is an archaeologist with over four decades of field experience across Cyprus and the wider Mediterranean, combining serious scholarship with a lifelong passion for exploring landscapes on foot.
+He holds a B.A. in Classics from the University of Cincinnati (1980) and an M.A. in Archaeology and Soil Science from the University of Minnesota (1984), and has been at the heart of some of Cyprus’s most important excavation and survey projects since the late 1970s.

 Meet Our Local Tour Leaders